en0/hdcode-presentation/tt-presentation.md

 ## One quick thing before we begin:

-Lets quickly take a look at the game we will use in our examples.
+Let's quickly look at the game we will use in our examples.

 [Escape Room Game](https://github.com/en0/esc-game)